wilsonj806/maze-robot-documentation/doc/index-planning.md

     - Said table should include model numbers and what system it's in
 - A general systems/ subsystems overview

+Also in order to get the expanding table to work on mobile, it's going to need the following:

+- Table needs to be removed from the flow of the page but still manipulatable
+- When the table is shown, it should overlap the current section but not the button
+- The button should have two toggle-states, expand, hide and should have accompanying icons

 Structure for the *Bill of Materials* section is as follows:

 ```
 section.main-section.ctr-bom
 |- header.sec-hdr>{Bill of Materials}
 |- p>{text here}
+|- button>.btn
 |- table.tbl-bom
 |   |-tr.rw-hdr.rw-1>(th.tbl-hdr>{row element$})*6
     |-(tr.rw-hdr.rw-$>(td.tbl-col>{table entry})*6)*5